Tiefkuehlpizze/OABXDecrypt/README.md

 # OABX Decrypt (NeoBackup Decrypt)
-Your crappy tool to decrypt backups created [OandbackupX](https://github.com/machiav3lli/oandbackupx).
+Your crappy tool to decrypt backups created by [OAndbackupX/Neo Backup](https://github.com/NeoApplications/Neo-Backup).

 ## Usage
 Decrypts backups created with OAndbackupX 6.0 and OAndBackupX/Neo Backup 7.0.
 The difference between them is, that every backup has its own IV (initialization vector) stored in the properties file (see first line of [release 7.0.0](https://github.com/NeoApplications/Neo-Backup/releases/tag/7.0.0))